example42/example42.github.io/_posts/2020-05-21-managing-extra-repositories-with-tiny-puppet.md

           epel:
             ensure: present

-  finally, if you prefer to use Tiny Puppet from the command line (install it with: `puppet module install example42-tp ; puppet tp setup`), as root, on your favourite shell, you can simply type:
+  finally, if you prefer to use Tiny Puppet from the command line (install it with: `puppet module install example42-tp ; puppet tp setup`), as root, on your favorite shell, you can simply type:

         tp install epel